Salted Inference: Enhancing Privacy while Maintaining Efficiency of Split Inference in Mobile Computing: Background and Objective

 \section{Background and Objective}

-A motivation for split inference is the observation that, in the majority of real-world scenarios, some communications happen between clients and servers.
-Particularly, the majority of ML models running at the edge are trained, deployed, and maintained by cloud service providers, and a plethora of prior works have provided use-cases of split inference in edge and mobile computing~\cite{kang2017neurosurgeon, eshratifar2019bottlenet, matsubara2019distilled, samragh2021unsupervised, banitalebi2021auto, dong2022splitnets, matsubara2022split}.
-The diagram of split inference is shown in Figure~\ref{fig_big_pic}.
-At the client side, the early part of the DNN takes the input data and performs computations up to the {\em cut layer}.
-The outputs of the cut layer are transmitted to the server for further computation using the later part of the DNN.
-Finally, the DNN's outputs are sent back to the client.
-It is important to distinguish split inference from the concept of {\em split learning}~\cite{gupta2018distributed, singh2019detailed, thapa2021advancements}.
+A motivation for split inference is that in the majority of real-world scenarios, some communications happen between clients and servers.
+Particularly, the majority of ML models running at the edge are trained, deployed, and maintained by ML service providers.
+A diagram of split inference is shown in Figure~\ref{fig_big_pic}, where at the client side, the early part of the DNN $\theta^1$ takes the input data and performs computations up to the {\em cut layer}.
+The outputs of the cut layer are transmitted to the server for further computation using the later part of the DNN $\theta^2$.
+Finally, the DNN's outputs are communicated back to the client.

+It is important to distinguish {\em split inference} from the concept of {\em split learning}~\cite{gupta2018distributed, singh2019detailed, thapa2021advancements}.
 In split learning, the outputs of the cut layer (which is the final layer of the early part) are shared during forward propagation, and only the gradients from the first layer of the later part are sent back to the client during backpropagation.
-In split inference, the outputs of the cut layer are sent to the server, but there is no backpropagation.
+In split inference, the outputs of the cut layer are sent to the server, but there is no need for backpropagation.
+A plethora of prior works have provided use-cases of split inference in edge and mobile computing~\cite{kang2017neurosurgeon, eshratifar2019bottlenet, matsubara2019distilled, samragh2021unsupervised, banitalebi2021auto, dong2022splitnets, matsubara2022split}.